Kelantanese Malays: Language

-Kelantanese Malays speak a highly divergent Kelantanese Malay, also known as Baso Kelate or Kecek Kelate by its native speakers.
+Kelantanese Malays speak a highly divergent Kelantanese Malay, also known as baso Kelate or kecek Kelate by its native speakers.
 The language is known for its "e" and "o" sounds which is very different from standard Malay.
-One of the examples are "Saye" (which means love) but in Standard Malay it is called "Sayang" and "Mano" (which means where) but in Standard Malay it is "Mana".
+One of the examples are saye 'love' but in Standard Malay it is called sayang and mano 'where' but in Standard Malay it is mana.
 Kelantanese Malay has its own distinct grammar and vocabulary which makes other Malay speakers (except those in Terengganu and Southern Thailand) find it very difficult to understand.
 Kelantan-Pattani Malay has its own ISO 639-3 code "mfa".
 Kelantanese Malay has its own regional dialects but still mutually intelligible to one another, it is also spoken natively in Besut and Setiu (Terengganu) and similar varieties can be found in neighbouring Perak and Kedah but the latter two are considered variants of Pattani dialects instead of Kelantanese.

 Culture

 Kelantan is known by many as the "Cradle of the Malay civilization" in Peninsular Malaysia.
 Its culture is unique and different from those of other Malay sub-ethnic groups other than those in Southern Thailand.
 Due to their historic and geographic location, it also has considerable influences from Indian, Thai and even Cham cultures, especially during Hindu-Buddhist times.
 After the arrival of Islam in the region, the Kelantanese have been affiliated themselves with Islam and considered Islam as part of their culture (much like other Malays, Minangkabaus and Acehnese ethnic groups).
 Kelantan today is one of the most conservative states in Malaysia and the state has been under the Pan-Malaysian Islamic Party since 1990.
 However, Kelantan is also known for its tolerance towards other religions and ethnic groups.
 There are many giant Buddhist statues all across the state as well as Christian churches and Hindu temples as well as indigenous religions of Orang Asli can still be seen in the state.
 The level of assimilation between Kelantanese ethnic groups is unique in Malaysia because they all share the sense of strong united Kelantanese identity.